 Dr. Ron Ehrlich: Jacques it’s so good to be talking to a dentist and also a dentist with as many years’ experience as you.
 You describe your practice in New Zealand as an integrative practice.
 I wonder if you could share with our listener a little bit about what that means and your journey to get there.

-Dr. Jacques Imbeau: Well, basically the integrative approach is the dynamic ongoing process bridging what people could call mainstream or conventional dental medicine with alternative or complementary dental medicine.
+Dr. Jacques Imbeau: Well, basically the integrative approach is a dynamic ongoing process bridging what people could call mainstream or conventional dental medicine with alternative or complementary dental medicine.
 It also looks at bridging other health modalities as well.
 So, it’s about basically working with each person to find the best approach whether it is conventional, complementary, alternatives in a whole person focus.

 So, it is holistic, but it is a process.
 So, it doesn’t pretend to have all the answers, but it is certainly looking for them.

-Dr. Ron Ehrlich: Now when we went through that wasn’t really… I mean we were so preoccupied with the mind you sure of what we do you know, the finicky nurse and the technical challenges of which there are many and but where you’re at now is quite a journey.
+Dr. Ron Ehrlich: Now when we went through that wasn’t really… I mean we were so preoccupied with the mind you sure of what we do you know, the finickness and the technical challenges of which there are many and but where you’re at now is quite a journey.
 What prompted that change?

 Dr. Jacques Imbeau: Well, basically you probably you’ve been through the same journey to some extent.
 You go to dental school and you’re told what you have to do and what we have to learn, and you need to do what you’re told because you will not graduate.
 Once you have graduated and then you become fully responsible for your choices and your actions you start to realise that every person that you treat doesn’t necessarily react the same way to the same treatment.
-In other words, you are using a protocol that you’ve been told to use to you have a diagnosis and then you follow the recommended protocol.
+In other words, you are using a protocol that you’ve been told to use when have a diagnosis and then you follow the recommended protocol.
 Some patients respond quite well others not so well.
 So, you start to ask yourself what’s going on and then you look further, and you can discover that the lot of things that you were not taught at dental school.
-And some of those things are deemed controversial and then when you start to look into the end you realise there’s a lot more to it than people think there is.
+And some of those things are deemed controversial and then when you start to look into them you realise there’s a lot more to it than people think there is.
 In other words, there is a controversy but not without cause and this leads you to make choices.
-You either choose the easy path and you simply continue to practice like you’ve been taught so you don’t have any you know, challenges realised in that regard.
-And when I say challenges I’m talking about the your colleagues and the dental authorities or you decide to push further and say well, you know, I have to do what I feel is right and in some cases what you feel is right is not asleep what the mainstream practices are telling you, you should do.
+You either choose the easy path and you simply continue to practice like you’ve been taught so you don’t have any you know, challenges in that regard.
+And when I say challenges I’m talking about your colleagues and the dental authorities or you decide to push further and say well, you know, I have to do what I feel is right and in some cases what you feel is right is not obviously what the mainstream practices are telling you, you should do.